 The systems that businesses rely on today are increasingly complex and challenging to manage without sophisticated job scheduling tools.

-According to the 2017 IBM i Marketplace Survey Results, only 28 percent of IBM i shops are running the IBM i operating system exclusively.
-70 percent are also running the Windows OS, another 47 percent are running Linux, and 24 percent are running AIX.
+According to the annual IBM i Marketplace Survey Results, only 22 percent of IBM i shops are running the IBM i operating system exclusively.
+68 percent are also running the Windows OS, another 56 percent are running Linux, and 26 percent are running AIX.
 That already tallies as many as three native schedulers to coordinate before considering the slew of schedulers embedded in core business applications.

 With that kind of complexity, now is a great time to consider how much you have automated and where you might be able to consolidate.

 As this demand for real-time interaction between IT and the rest of the business grows, the automation tools that keep everything running smoothly must be sophisticated enough to handle the complexity.
-As Beasty noted, this will likely involve a transition from a siloed automation approach (relying on multiple solutions for different platforms, for instance) toward a more unified strategy.
+This will likely involve a transition from a siloed automation approach (relying on multiple solutions for different platforms, for instance) toward a more unified strategy.
 This will enable IT to better correlate job streams with their impact on SLAs and increase visibility over mission-critical workloads.

 You’re responsible for keeping your system up and running.
 If a job gets missed or an error occurs, it could cause a ripple effect resulting in system downtime, inaccurate inventory data, or even a plant shutdown.